Falk Lieder, Frederick Callaway, Thomas L. Griffiths

 Portrait

 Falk Lieder is assistant professor of psychology at the University of California, Los Angeles.
-Frederick Callaway is postdoctoral researcher at New York University and Harvard University.
+Frederick Callaway is assistant professor at Dartmouth College.
 Thomas L. Griffiths is professor of psychology and computer science at Princeton University and the coauthor of the books Algorithms to Live By and Bayesian Models of Cognition.

 Technik